We are here to support your teaching

 You can renew your resources quickly and easily 24/7 by using the My Account option of our Library Catalogue.
 You will need to log in using your University user ID and password.
 You can also renew your items at the library desk.

 All borrowed resources can be renewed up to 3 times provided that there are no reservations on the title.
 After the third time, you will need to return the item before you can check it out again.

 How do I reserve resources?

 Our Library Catalogue makes it quick and easy to reserve items that are out on loan and have no copies available on the shelves.
-Simply find the title in the catalogue and use the 'Reserve' option with your University user ID and password.
+Simply find the title in the catalogue and use the 'Reserve this item' option with your University user ID and password.
 Use the ‘Collect from’ drop-down menu to choose London Library as the collection site.
 We will email you once the item becomes available, so please make sure you check your emails regularly.
 You will then have 7 days to collect your reserved items from the library desk.

 My Library Account